Coronavirus Covid 19: Experts say they're missing essential data needed to inform lockdown level

 However, the team was struggling to get good data on contact tracing.

-"We're at the bottom end of the scale," Prof Hendy said.
+"We're at the bottom end of the scale," Hendy said.
 "I understand the demands on the contact tracing operations at the moment, they're working as fast as they can.
-But that's a bit of a bit of a blind spot for us in our modelling."
+But that's a bit of a bit of a blind spot for us in our modelling.

 "We have some really weak idea of how much that capacity could be scaled.
 So let's say we had another regional outbreak in a few weeks' time, how much resource can be deployed to one of the regions to contain that outbreak."